engisalor/sketch-grammar-explorer/README.md

 To get started using example calls, run `sgex.config.examples()` to generate an input file in `calls/`.
 Then run `sgex.Call()` with a path to an input file.
 Retrieved API data is stored in sqlite databases in `data/`.
 The default database is `sgex.db`; new databases are created when other filenames are supplied.

-API responses can also be saved directly to `data/raw/` in supported file types (JSON, CSV, XLSX, TXT, XML) using `output="csv"` (overwrites previous data).
+API responses can also be saved directly to `data/raw/` in supported file types (JSON, CSV, XLSX, TXT, XML) using `output="csv"`, etc. This always overwrites prexisting data.

 JSON is the universal format and the only one with error reporting.
 Supported formats generally depend on the shape of the data: e.g., `view` requires JSON and `freqs` accepts all file types.
 NoSketch Engine servers may not output XLSX.

 ``` python
 import sgex